-- Care Provider The PharmD student will use their knowledge, skills and professional judgment to provide pharmaceutical care and to facilitate management of patient's medication and overall health needs. - Communicator: The PharmD student will communicate with diverse audiences, using a variety of strategies that take into account the situation, intended outcomes of the communication and the target audience. - Collaborator: The PharmD student will work collaboratively with teams to provide effective, quality health care and to fulfill their professional obligations to the community and society at large. - Manager: The PharmD student will use their management skills in daily practice to optimize care of patients, to ensure the safe and effective distribution of medications, and to make efficient use of health resources. - Advocate: The PharmD student will use their expertise and influence to advance the health and well-being of individual patients, communities, and populations, and to support pharmacist's professional roles - Scholar: The PharmD student will possess and apply core knowledge and skills required to be a medication therapy expert, and be able to master, generate, interpret, and disseminate pharmaceutical and pharmacy practice knowledge.

-• Professional: The PharmD student will honor their roles as self -regulated professionals through both individual patient care and fulfillment of their professional obligations to the profession, the community, and society at large.
+· Care Provider - The PharmD student will use their

+- Communicator: The PharmD student will communicate with diverse audiences, using a variety of strategies that take into account the situation, intended outcomes of the communication and the target audience. - Collaborator: The PharmD student will work collaboratively with teams to provide effective, quality health care and to fulfill their professional obligations to the community and society at large. - Manager: The PharmD student will use their management skills in daily practice to optimize care of patients, to ensure the safe and effective distribution of medications, and to make efficient use of health resources. - Advocate: The PharmD student will use their expertise and influence to advance the health and well-being of individual patients, communities, and populations, and to support pharmacist's professional roles - Scholar: The PharmD student will possess and apply core knowledge and skills required to be a medication therapy expert, and be able to master, generate, interpret, and disseminate pharmaceutical and pharmacy practice knowledge - Professional: The PharmD student will honor their roles as self-regulated professionals through both individual patient care and fulfillment of their professional obligations to the profession, the community, and society at large.
 These educational outcomes will be achieved at a level of performance that is higher than a BSc (Pharm) graduate.